 Authorization to attend on reduced load may be granted by petition only as a needed accommodation for students who are registered with Disability Support Services, for appropriate, documented medical conditions, and for legitimate academic reasons.
 While it is typically preferable for a student with a disability to be accommodated through methods such as academic advising and academic adjustments, it may in some circumstances be appropriate for the student to seek the further accommodation of requesting a reduced course load.
 Factors such as employment, extracurricular activities, family/personal obligations, inadequate academic preparation, failure to make use of appropriate academic accommodations, or poor class attendance are not in themselves acceptable reasons for a reduced course load.

 Authorization to attend on reduced load must be requested of the Academic Standing Committee no later than one month prior to the start of the term for which the reduced course load is requested.
+Use the Request for Exception to Academic Policy form available only in the Registrar's Office.
 A request based on a disability must be supported by appropriate documentation and reviewed and endorsed by the Office of Disability Support Services.
 For upper class undergraduate students or graduate students, the request must also be accompanied by the student’s coursework plan for the completion of the degree, signed and approved by the student’s department head for undergraduates or graduate program director for graduate students.
 For first-year undergraduates, the request must be accompanied by the student’s coursework plan for the completion of Foundation year requirements.

 Students normally are charged the full-time tuition fee even when authorized to attend on reduced load (fewer than 12 credits).
 Exceptions to this requirement may be made in the case of medical or disability-related reductions.